Eden-Resources/discord-bot-setup/README.md

 ## Setting up the files

 1. You should have git pre-installed if you are using mac or linux.
 If not, download and install git [here](https://git-scm.com/downloads)
-2. Go to the github page of this repo and press `⬇Code`, select HTTPS, then copy the link
+2. Go to the github page of this repo and press `⬇Code`, select `HTTPS`, then copy the link
 3. Start a terminal
 4. Use the `cd` command to navigate to wherever you want the bot files to be placed in
 5. Type `git clone [paste in the link here]` (add sudo if you are on linux and it gives you an error)